Maximilianos/maxpanas.com/notes.md

   - DONE! - font loading strategy that replaces FOIT (Flash of Invisible Text) with FOUT (Flash of Unstyled Text), thus making the content accessible earlier (no-js should not be affected)
-  - stream html to browser, don't wait to send it down as a big chunk ()
+  - stream html to browser, don't wait to send it down as a big chunk (?)
 - Time to Interactive
-  - code-split app for each route so as to download the minimum required js for each page (or look at react-loadable to load js on a component basis ? )
+  - code-split app for each route so as to download the minimum required js for each page (or look at react-loadable to load js on a component basis ?)
-- Make sure images are using the responsive images apis
+- Make sure images are using the responsive images APIs
 - Use an SVG for the site Logo instead of text and a font (?)

 ## Functionality